The Roaries 2026: Tickets available, book now

 The Renters' Rights Act 2025 brings the biggest shake-up to private renting in England in almost 40 years

-Different rules depending on type of accommodation
+Different rules depending on the type of accommodation

 The changes will apply to most properties in the private rented sector, except where you share accommodation with your landlord.
-If renting a house or flat from a private landlord your rights will depend on which of these scenarios applies to you:
+If renting a house or flat from a private landlord your rights will depend on which of these applies to you:

-1. Living in a house with 3 or more unrelated students (called an "HMO" - House in Multiple Occupancy).
+• Living in a house with 3 or more unrelated students (called an "HMO" - House in Multiple Occupancy).
 Details on the main changes for HMO tenants is here.

-2. Living in a smaller flat with 1-2 people (not an HMO).
+• Living in a smaller flat with 1-2 people (not an HMO).
 All the main HMO changes apply apart from the new mandatory possession ground Ground 4A which does not.
 Details on the main changes are here.

-They will not apply to some student accommodation including:
+They will not apply to:

-1. Accommodation which is rented directly from the University, i.e. University Locks.
+• Accommodation which is rented directly from the University, i.e. University Locks.
 This is because students living in halls usually have licence agreements.

 Further Information

 It's important to note that the Renters' Rights Act is being phased in with many changes starting on 1 May 2026.
-For the most up-to-date information or if you have any questions it is best to contactto the Advice Team.
+For the most up-to-date information or if you have any questions it is best to contact the Advice Team.

 The government have published a comprehensive Guide to the Renters' Rights Act